mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 Below is a list of permissions handbook contributors have access to:

-1. @jasonblais, @justinegeffen, @amyblais: Write permissions to the repository.
+1. @jasonblais, @justinegeffen, @amyblais, @cwarnermm: Write permissions to the repository.
 2. @rbradleyhaas: Write permissions to the repository, but not expected to make changes without reviews outside of [business operations](https://handbook.mattermost.com/operations/business-operations), nor make changes to Table of Contents (SUMMARY.md) without reviews.
 3. Staff contributors: Submit changes to handbook.mattermost.com via PRs.
 Have access to request reviews, add labels, submit PR reviews, and be requested as reviewers.
 4. Non-staff contributors: Submit changes to handbook.mattermost.com via PRs.
 Have access to request reviews, add labels, and submit PR reviews.